cfw-guide/dsi.cfw.guide/docs/es_ES/faq.md

 Como hiyaCFW no tiene mucha utilidad y era una parte problemática y confusa de la guía para muchos usuarios, fue movida a la [wiki de DS-Homebrew](https://wiki.ds-homebrew.com/hiyacfw/installing).
 - Si fuiste referido a la página en cuestión desde otra guía, las instrucciones que estabas siguiendo muy probablemente estaban desactualizadas.
 Se te recomienda seguir esta guía en su lugar, ya que es mantenida y constantemente actualizada por los desarrolladores de estos proyectos

+## What happened with Lazy DSi Downloader?
+How do I install CFW without it?
+Lazy DSi Downloader was a program that essentially allowed you to skip the manual setup process by downloading and placing the necessary files and folders on your SD card.
+However, due to the way it was programmed and distributed, many users encountered various issues and ended up having to do the manual set up, as it was quicker and/or easier than fixing whatever was causing the issue.

+To avoid more users encountering these issues, we no longer recommend using Lazy DSi Downloader, and instead [doing the manual setup](get-started.html) is the recommended way to go.
+- If you were linked to this guide by a third party that recommended using Lazy DSi Downloader, the instructions you were following were most likely outdated.
+Please use this guide instead, as it is maintained constantly by the developers of these projects.

 ## ¿Qué tipo de tarjeta SD debería usar?
 - Deberías comprar una tarjeta SD de una marca confiable
 - Funcionarán tanto una tarjeta SD de tamaño normal como una tarjeta micro SD con un adaptador
 - Cualquier capacidad de entre 1 GB y 2 TB funcionarán.
 8 GB suele ser suficiente para el uso general
     - Algunas aplicaciones, como hiyaCFW, pueden ver tiempos de carga prolongados según la capacidad de la tarjeta utilizada
 - Se recomienda el uso de tarjetas de velocidad clase 8 o superior

 ## ¿Puedo usar la tarjeta SD de mi consola en otros sistemas?